jdelic/anton/README.md

 ## Upgrading / configuring / tweaking Anton

 In production, Anton runs via supervisor (or any other watcher process).
 On it's VM (anton.laterpay.net), it lives in /srv/anton.
-Anton is mostly configured through environment variables set in its supervisord config.
+Anton is mostly configured through environment variables set in its supervisord/daemontools config.

 Here is an example config: